JuliaLang/julia/doc/src/manual/functions.md

 The value returned by a function is the value of the last expression evaluated, which, by default, is the last expression in the body of the function definition.
 In the example function, `f`, from the previous section this is the value of the expression `x + y`.
-As in C and most other imperative or functional languages, the `return` keyword causes a function to return immediately, providing an expression whose value is returned:
+As an alternative, as in most other languages, the `return` keyword causes a function to return immediately, providing an expression whose value is returned:

 ```julia